hydrusnetwork/hydrus/docs/database_migration.md

 ??? note "Missing Locations"
     If your folders are in the wrong locations on a client boot, a repair dialog appears, and you can manually update the client's internal understanding.
 This is not impossible to figure out, _and in some tricky storage situations doing this on purpose can be faster than letting the client migrate things itself_, but generally it is best and safest to do everything through the dialog.

-Go _database->migrate database_, giving you this dialog:
+Go _database->move media files_, giving you this dialog:

 ![](images/db_migration.png)